ivan-prats/ivan-packages/README.md

 # Ivan Packages

-Useful packages I keep reusing across projects
+Useful packages I keep reusing across projects, unified in a repo.

+Made for personal use, but open in case it's useful for somebody.